 - The benefits of using a video ad here are that the viewers get to see how Option Alpha teaches and whether there would be good value in their course.
 It’s a great pre-sale technique, where they demonstrate great value and then drive people to a landing page where they watch 2-3 videos about the options education course.

 - Use this next time you have an ad for anything educational.
 Make a lesson plan and record it to video, then use the lessons to introduce people to how you teach and get them into your courses.

 We hope these Facebook ad examples will help you in making the right decision when it comes to Facebook advertising.

-Each of these ad examples has unique traits and best fit your advertising need and niche.
-It is important to understand that not all the ad type discussed above may suit your business type but certainly one or two here will sure suit your product or business type.
+Each of these ad examples has unique traits and best fits your advertising need and niche.
+It is important to understand that not all the ad types discussed above may suit your business type but certainly one or two here will sure suit your product or business type.

-Read all the examples and find the one that suit you best.
+Read all the examples and find the one that suits you best.
 Overall, we wish you all the best with your online advertising campaign.

 As a marketing analyst I find this piece to be extremely insightful.
 Thanks for sharing, I will definitely be implementing your tips when doing my facebook ads.

 I believe if these tips are implemented right, you will surely get your Facebook Ads to perform optimally!